The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 Are you running Magnolia on an OS that is not listed here?
 Let us know by leaving a comment at the bottom of the page or post to the forum.

-On Mac OS X we recommend that you use Java SE 7 update 65+ or Java SE 8 update 20+.
+On Mac OS X we recommend that you use Java SE 8 update 20+.
 Earlier Java SE versions have an issue that manifests during activation and can bring the Java virtual machine down with a segmentation fault.
 This issue occurs in environments where certain versions of OS X, Java and Tomcat application server are present.
 See Problematic environments.

 - Oracle WebLogic Server version 10.3 and later

-- Weblogic and Websphere are supported only with the special Magnolia CMS package for Weblogic and Websphere.
+- Oracle WebLogic and IBM WebSphere are supported only with the special Magnolia package for Oracle WebLogic and IBM WebSphere.

-- Weblogic and Websphere are supported only with Magnolia Enterprise Edition Pro.
+- Oracle WebLogic and IBM WebSphere are supported only with Magnolia Enterprise Edition Pro.

 Back end: AdminCentral and editing functionality